-Use the auto assembly EPI to assess how efficiently an auto assembly plant uses energy, relative to similar assembly plants in the U.S. The 1 - 100 ENERGY STAR score enables a quick understanding of how a plant is performing.
+ENERGY STAR motor vehicle EPIs assess the energy efficiently of a plant relative to similar plants in the U.S. and Canada.
+The 1 - 100 ENERGY STAR score enables a quick understanding of how a plant is performing.
 Plants receiving a score of 75 or higher are eligible to earn ENERGY STAR certification.

 Plant energy guide

 Use the vehicle assembly plant energy guide Energy Efficiency Improvement and Cost Saving Opportunities for the Vehicle Assembly Industry to find ways to improve the energy performance of an assembly plant.

 Also, compare the lighting levels of a plant to the best practice lighting levels used by companies participating in the ENERGY STAR Motor Vehicle Focus by using the Motor Vehicle Plant Lighting Level Best Practices.

 Duke University evaluated the improvement in the auto assembly industry’s energy performance over a ten year period.
 Important findings include:

 - Fossil fuel use decreased by 12 percent.